 Blue Dark Outfitters offers guided hunts for whitetail deer and spring turkey gobblers on land that has been managed, farmed, and hunted by the same family for generations.
 In addition to grain fields, the terrain includes swamp bottoms, hardwoods, pine blocks, and marshy areas.
 We can accommodate groups of 4 to 6 hunters and cater to father and son hunting experiences.
 Hunting for Blue Dark Outfitter guides has been a family tradition, taught and shared by father to son and then father to son (daughters too!)
 We would love to help you build a memory and a deer or turkey hunting experience of a lifetime with your family.

 The Hunting Lodge

 Our hunting lodge is nice cozy farm house conveniently located on the hunting grounds.
-The house has three bed rooms, family room (with satellite TV), living room, fully functioning kitchen and a full bathroom (linens and towels are not provided – this is due to state law).
+The house has three bed rooms, family room, living room, fully functioning kitchen and a full bathroom (linens and towels are not provided – this is due to state law).
 We are able to accommodate 4 to 6 hunters at a time and will provide three meals a day.
 In the morning we will start off with a continental breakfast.
 For lunch, you will be served soup and a sandwich.
 Then in the evening, you will be served a home made meal.

 Typical Whitetail Deer Hunt